 As a child, Anika had a love for history and became a teenager active in public service and volunteering.
 On school holidays, Anika used to volunteer with an organisation that took kids with disabilities on trips away from home, to give them new experiences.
 It is a dedication to serving others that she has carried into her adult life and professional career.

-Notably, Anika has spent the past five years working as a lawyer for people who have been injured at work, on the road or in public places.
+Notably, Anika spent five years working as a lawyer for people who have been injured at work, on the road or in public places.
 She spent her days fighting insurance companies to secure fair outcomes for her clients.

 She also co-founded her local parkrun at Chermside, and more than 5,000 participants have completed the course since mid 2015, covering more than 150,000 km on the local footpaths throughout 7th Brigade Park.

 Anika was born and raised in Brisbane, where she graduated as a College Captain from Moreton Bay College, which she attended on academic scholarship.
 She earned a Bachelor’s degree with honours in Law and a Bachelor of Arts from Griffith University.
 Anika is married and lives with her husband, young daughter and their rescue kelpie in Chermside.